 To retain this award, recipients must remain enrolled and undertake regular one-on-one tutoring with a qualified teacher, tutor or mentor, as recommended through the School (for a minimum of 10 hours each semester).

 $2,000 per year for the duration of the degree.
 The scholarship funds will directly cover the costs of activities including: one-on-one tutoring with a qualified teacher/tutor, a laptop, specialised computer software and related training, mentoring and possibly advocacy support.

 Duration of the degree

 Apply online prior to closing date.
 Applications cannot be submitted after closing date.
-As applicants will be assessed on the quality of application, all questions should be answered in full, however please note your spelling, punctuation and grammar will not be taken into consideration.
+All questions should be answered in full, however please note your spelling, punctuation and grammar will not be taken into consideration.